 The observed \(F\) statistic is 2.4842.
 Now, we want to compare this statistic to a null distribution, generated under the assumption that age and political party affiliation are not actually related, to get a sense of how likely it would be for us to see this observed statistic if there were actually no association between the two variables.

-generate the null distribution using randomization.
-The randomization approach permutes the response and explanatory variables, so that each person’s educational attainment is matched up with a random income from the sample in order to break up any association between the two.
+generate an approximation of the null distribution using randomization.
+The randomization approach permutes the response and explanatory variables, so that each person’s party affiliation is matched up with a random age from the sample in order to break up any association between the two.

 To get a sense for what this distribution looks like, and where our observed statistic falls, we can use

-# visualize the null distribution and test statistic! null_distribution %>% visualize() + shade_p_value(observed_f_statistic, direction = "greater")
+# visualize the null distribution and test statistic! null_dist %>% visualize() + shade_p_value(observed_f_statistic, direction = "greater")

 We could also visualize the observed statistic against the theoretical null distribution.
-Note that we skip the
+To do so, use the

 To visualize both the randomization-based and theoretical null distributions to get a sense of how the two relate, we can pipe the randomization-based null distribution into